Septic System Maintenance is Crucial for Water Quality

 • Routinely Clean & Inspect the System

-Have a septic service professional pump your tank and clean filter(s) every 3 years or sooner & inspect entire system if it’s 20 years or older.
+Have a septic service professional pump your tank and clean filter(s) every 3 years or sooner and inspect entire system frequently.
 This includes looking at all components (not just the tank) and acting on recommendations given in the follow-up report.
-System should be inspected every 7 years thereafter.

 • Protect the Drainfield

-Keep field clear of trees & shrubs and avoid driving on it to prevent damage to system.
+Keep field clear of trees and shrubs and avoid driving on it to prevent damage to system.

 • Practice Indoor Water Conservation